 Similar to most other networks, you will have to apply to each individual program before you will be able to market their affiliate links.

 Impact Radius offers programs to big names such as Target, Enterprise, as well as many smaller ones as well.
+My definite favorite is Swagbucks, which is a good fit for almost everyone.

-The approval process of Impact Radius is a little more thorough (or as it seems) than some of the other networks.
+The approval process of Impact Radius is a little more thorough (or so it seems) than some of the other networks.
 Someone will call you and ask you to verify some of the information you put into your application.

 They will also ask you to place code into your blog to verify that you own it.
 To apply for Impact Radius, click here.